QUB-ASL/bzzz/SAFETY.md

 5. [Fire safety](#fire-safety)

-## The basics
+## 2. The basics

 - Health and safety is everyone's responsibility
-- If you suspect that you have identified a risk, you should contact your line manager
+- If you suspect that you have identified a hazard, you should contact your line manager
 - Any accidents must be reported to your line manager

 > Important: In the case of an **emergency** where there is an imminent and serious danger to people or property, then the appropriate emergency services should be called.
 To do this from a University telephone, dial **2222** to contact the University Control Room operator or 9-999 to contact Police, Fire, and Ambulance services.

-## Soldering
+## 3. Soldering

 Some common risks associated with soldering include exposure to hazardous chemicals, eye injuries, burns, and inhalation of fumes and smoke.
 When soldering, the solder and flux emit fumes that can cause respiratory issues if inhaled in high quantities.
 Additionally, the soldering iron can become extremely hot (around 400C) and cause burns to the skin or eyes if safety controls are not in place.